 Evangelization is the unifying purpose for parish life.
 It is the central priority and energizing core that insures faithfulness to the Gospel and guarantees vitality for the community.
-The Office of Parish Life provides workshops, retreats, consultation, process facilitation and formation for evangelizing parishes.
+The Office for Evangelization and Parish Life provides workshops, retreats, consultation, process facilitation and formation for evangelizing parishes at no cost.

 (Presentations can be customized or combined)

 Skills for Parish Evangelization (a three session mini-course)